 Children's Colorado is one of the first free-standing children's hospitals in the nation to use a fully integrated electronic health record system.
 The system enables doctors and other caregivers to gain appropriate electronic access to patient records, whether they are at our hospital, their office or any another location.

 We use evidence-based care

-Children's Hospital Colorado uses evidence-based care to help our doctors and staff in making decisions about safe, effective tests and treatments.
-This keeps us continually up to speed on what works by using science, research and technology.
+Children's Colorado uses evidence-based medicine to help our doctors and staff make decisions about safe, effective tests and treatments.
+This keeps us continually up-to-speed on what works by using science, research and technology.
 Evidence-based care, backed by scientific research, can also mean less time in the hospital — and less stress on you and your child.

 We have board-certified doctors

-Our board-certified doctors are experts in their specialty and/or sub-specialty of pediatric medicine.
+Our board-certified doctors are experts in their specialty or sub-specialty of pediatric medicine.
 This means they have gone through intensive training and passed all tests required to achieve this highest level of certification.
-In addition to completing years of school and residencies, and passing medical exams required by the state of Colorado, our board-certified doctors must also stay up to date on new techniques, science and technology.
+In addition to completing years of school and residencies, and passing medical exams required by the state of Colorado, our board-certified doctors must also stay up-to-date on the newest medical techniques, science and technology.

 Pediatric experts are doctors who train in pediatrics after medical school and get additional training in a sub-specialty, such as infectious disease, surgery or neurology.
 This adds at least three years and often more than six years of post-graduate medical education specific to children.
 And it’s not just our doctors who have years of training.

 Parents take comfort in the fact that many of our nurses, nurse practitioners, physician assistants, technicians, social workers, child life specialists and counselors are also specifically trained in pediatrics.
 Most of our caregivers have years of formal training in children’s health in addition to their general medical education.